15 Proven Tips to Attract More Therapy Clients

 4. Choose photos that reflect your ideal client

-Plus, human faces engage our brains unlike any other sight.
+Beyond that, human faces create an emotional connection.
 They help us establish a sense of trust and familiarity, and make decisions that feel safe from there.
 Seeing themselves reflected on your website helps clients feel understood and confident before stepping through your office doors.

 5. Create a free consultation offer that stands out